linux-system-roles/logging/README.md

   NOTE: `logging_manage_selinux` is limited to _adding_ policy.
   It cannot be used for _removing_ policy.
   If you want to remove policy, you will need to use the `selinux` role directly.
+* `logging_custom_config_files`: A list of files to copy to the remote logging configuration directory.
+For `rsyslog`, this will be `/etc/rsyslog.d/`.
+This assumes the default logging configuration will load and process the configuration files in that directory.
+For example, the default `rsyslog` configuration has a directive like `$IncludeConfig /etc/rsyslog.d/*.conf`.
+WARNING: The use of `rsyslog_custom_config_files` or using `type: custom` is deprecated.
 * `logging_certificates`: Information used to generate a private key and certificate.
   Default to `[]`.
   The value of `logging_certificates` is passed on to the `certificate_requests`